Blog

 yellow-legged hornetinvasive species

-How Varroa Mites Changed Modern Beekeeping
+How Varroa Mites Changed Beekeeping (The Before and After Is Stark)

 Bee Health & Disease

-How Varroa Mites Changed Modern Beekeeping
+How Varroa Mites Changed Beekeeping (The Before and After Is Stark)

 Before 1987, American beekeepers didn't treat for mites.
 Now it's non-negotiable.
 Varroa changed the practice, the economics, the genetics, and the culture.